UniStuttgart-VISUS/PowerShellForDataverse/README.md

 PowerShell for Dataverse provides a wrapper around the native web API of [Dataverse](https://dataverse.org/).

 ## Installation
 Copy the `PowerShellForDataverse` directory and all of its contents into one of the module paths indicated by `$env:PSModulePath`.
 Depending on the version of PowerShell you are running, you may need to import the module using `Import-Module PowerShellForDataverse`.
-You may also import the module from any locating by calling `ImportModule [Path to PowerShellForDataverse folder]\PowerShellForDataverse.psd1`.
+You may also import the module from any locating by calling `Import-Module [Path to PowerShellForDataverse folder]\PowerShellForDataverse.psd1`.

 ## Usage
 The [Dataverse Native API](http://guides.dataverse.org/en/latest/api/native-api.html) is a web API based on JSON input and output.
 All JSON output is converted into `PSObject`s such that you can perform the usual pipeline operations on them.
 Whenever JSON input is required, PowerShellForDataverse provides a cmdlet for constructing the input object.
 The following samples show how the currenly available cmdlets in PowerShellForDataverse are used: